As smart bloggers and content marketers, we usually start with on-page SEO.

 There is nothing new or fancy about fixing broken links.
 This link building tactic will never become outdated or fizzle out, because the internet will always have new broken links that need to be fixed.

 If you have too many dead links on your blog, and are wondering whether your search performance will be affected, you don’t have to worry.
-According to the Official Google Webmaster Central blog, 404 error pages or broken pages won’t affect your site’s ranking.
+According to the Official Google Webmaster Central blog, and confirmed by Semrush in 2021, 404 error pages or broken pages won’t affect your site’s ranking.

 404s are a perfectly normal part of the web; the Internet is always changing, new content is born, old content dies, and when it dies it (ideally) returns a 404 HTTP response code.
 Search engines are aware of this; we have 404 errors on our own sites, as you can see above, and we find them all over the web.
 In fact, we actually prefer that, when you get rid of a page on your site, you make sure that it returns a proper 404 or 410 response code (rather than a “soft 404”).